murer/mycontainer/README.md

 ## It has just come from googlecode

-It means you still should go http://mycontainer.googlecode.com to read the [wikis](https://code.google.com/p/mycontainer/w/list).
+It means you still should go to http://mycontainer.googlecode.com to read the [wikis](https://code.google.com/p/mycontainer/w/list).

 ## Let's do it

-I really like to merge **pull requests**
+We really like to merge **pull requests**